shahputra67/google-cybersecurity-portfolio/README.md

 ---

 Each of these activities demonstrates applied cybersecurity knowledge and hands-on experience across risk management, system auditing, incident response, Linux administration, and programming.
 Together, they form a complete portfolio aligned with industry standards and practical job requirements.

+### Course Activities
+Some course activities were not included in this portfolio, but they contributed to building my practical cybersecurity foundation.
+These exercises supported the development of key skills across different areas of the field.